kashisangel/kashisangel/README.md

   𓂃 [pronouns](https://en.pronouns.page/@eggisyummier)  ,  [strawpage](https://kakashibukkake.straw.page/)

-<p align="center"> .ᐟ anti censorship, anti harrassment ( i will block incest, pedo, zoo + more . i block specifc media 4 comfort )
+<p align="center"> .ᐟ anti censorship, anti harrassment

+ ( i will block incest, pedo, zoo + more . i block specifc media 4 comfort )

-.ᐟ  dry/blunt replies , i do not bite i am not a dickhead
+.ᐟ  dry/blunt replies but i enjoy talking

-↻ .ᐟ  if u have any questions pls lmk/dm , i have no hostility and would like to avoid drama or fights
+↻ .ᐟ  if u have any questions pls lmk/dm

+ i have no hostility and would like to avoid drama or fights

 ───────────────